nicolasgrasset/Snow/README.md

 snow_facebook	/plugins/facebook	facebook.php
 snow_facebook_clients_soap	/plugins/facebook/clients	soap.php

-Note: when a file name is the same as the plugin name, then the class name does not need to repeat that name twice as in Òsnow_facebookÓ.
+Note: when a file name is the same as the plugin name, then the class name does not need to repeat that name twice as in "*snow_facebook*".

 Files should contain only one class and optimally no script to be fully object oriented.
 It is common practice to create models of database or datastore objects as Data Access Objects.